felldo/JEmoji/README.md

 ## ⭐ Highlights
 - Extract, replace and remove emojis from text.
 - Ability to detect emoji in other representations than Unicode (HTML dec / hex, url encoded).
-- Auto generated type safe constant emojis are directly accessible `Emojis.THUMBS_UP` .
+- Auto-generated type safe constant emojis are directly accessible `Emojis.THUMBS_UP` .
 - Get emojis dynamically with `getEmoji`, `getByAlias`, `getByHtmlDecimal`,`getByHtmlHexadecimal`,`getByUrlEncoded`.
-- 1 click to update the library to the newest Unicode consortium emoji specification.
+- One click to update the library to the newest Unicode consortium emoji specification.

 ## ❓ Why another emoji library?